 The super easy sauce for the dish is made with tamarind paste, Tamari (gluten free soy sauce) maple syrup and kaffir lime zest.
 These are all FODMAP friendly ingredients.

-- Make sure you buy gluten free cornflour for the salt and pepper tofu, if you need the dish to be gluten free.
+Make sure you buy gluten free cornflour/cornstarch for the salt and pepper tofu, if you need the dish to be gluten free.

 Monash has recently updated the FODMAP friendly quantity of common tomatoes to 1/2 a tomato per serve if you have issues with fructose.
 Similarly, the new safe limit of cherry tomatoes is 3 tomatoes per serve.
 Please keep this in mind if you have previously reacted to tomatoes.
 If not, business as usual!

-Salt and pepper tofu with tomatoes, herbs, toasted peanuts and sweet tamarind makrut lime dressing
+Salt and pepper tofu salad with a sweet tamarind dressing

 FOR THE SALT AND PEPPER TOFU: